Milwaukee Bucks basketball player Giannis Antetokounmpo is celebrating his birthday today and we’re sharing five reasons why we love him.

-His stats, baskets and agility have many already comparing him to the greatest NBA players that ever played — and he’s only 25.
+His stats, baskets and agility have many already comparing him to the greatest NBA players that ever played.
 But here are a few reasons why we love him… off the NBA court.

 Athenian to His Core